CLSherrod/clsherrod.github.io/_pages/start.md

 ### ⚡️ **Electromagnetic Sensitivity & Modern Health**

 I have had several seizures that have changed my life.
-Now I teach others how to reduce EMF exposure and reclaim their well-being.
+Now I'm creating a course on how to reduce EMF exposure and reclaim your well-being.

-- My upcoming book: [Unplug: The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Health](/unplug/) (Coming Soon)
+- My upcoming course [Unplug: The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Health](/unplug/) (Coming Soon)
 - Practical guide: Reducing EMF Exposure Checklist (Coming Soon)
 - And my tribute to [The Digital Canary: Arthur Firstenberg’s Legacy of Electromagnetic Awareness](/arthur-firstenberg/)